thuongtruong1009/teneno-api/README.md

   ✅  Upload array-field files data (post, sample_image)

+* **Conversation**

+  ✅  Create new conversation

+  ✅  Get all conversations of user by user-id

+  ✅  Get conversation information has current user

+  ⬜️  Add new member to current conversation

+  ⬜️  Update conversation information (name, description, avatar)

+  ⬜️  Delete member out of current conversation by creator-conversation

+  ⬜️  Delete conversation by creator-conversation

 * **Chat**

-  ✅ Join conersation by conversation-id
+  ✅  Join conversation by conversation-id

   ✅  Get all messages in conversation

   ✅  Create new messages

   ✅  Update message by message-id

   ✅  Delete messages by message-id

 <!-- ⬜️ ✅ -->